meta

 - Saves results to compressed files (sumstats.gz, ld.npz, ldmap.gz)

-- Returns metadata for each processed locus
+- Returns metadata for each processed locus and heterogeneity summary

 Source code in credtools/meta.py